 What Is Mindfulness?

-As the practice of meditation for mindfulness has become more widespread, there’ve been a few misconceptions about what it actually is.
+As the practice of meditation for mindfulness has become more widespread, there have been a few misconceptions about what it actually is.
 Most people describe it as a way of clearing your mind or reaching an emotionally “calm place,” but that’s not entirely the case.

 Mindfulness is about being fully present.
 It’s about being aware of your feelings, thoughts, what you’re hearing, and anything else you notice in the present moment.
 You can also think of it as having a kind and honest look at what you’re currently experiencing.